Sandra Don-Arthur: Notable works

-During the royal visit of Charles, Prince of Wales and his wife, Camilla, Duchess of Cornwall to Ghana in November 2018, a state banquet with a mini-fashion show was held in their honor and Alexandrina was appointed as lead make-up artist for the show.
+During the royal visit of Charles, Prince of Wales and his wife, Camilla, Duchess of Cornwall to Ghana in November 2018, a state banquet with a mini-fashion show was held in their honor and Don-Arthur was appointed as lead make-up artist for the show.
 Her editorial work on the face of Ghanaian-Nigerian international model, Victoria Michaels was featured in Paris-based, Roots Magazine.

 Philanthropy

-She is also the co-founder of Sickle Strong Warriors Foundation, a non-profit organization which seeks to raise awareness on sickle-cell and foster unity among sickle-cell patients in Ghana.
+She co-founder of Sickle Strong Warriors Foundation, a non-profit organization which seeks to raise awareness on sickle-cell and foster unity among sickle-cell patients in Ghana.

 As part of her CSR and philanthropic works, she also learnt her expertise to the Fair Justice Initiative project, ‘Remember Me’.
 It was a collaborative project between Ghanaian photographer, Francis Kokoroko, Rania Odaymat, and The Fair Justice Initiative focused on twelve women who had been sentenced to life in prison at the Nsawam Prisons.
 The women's prison attire were replaced with traditional clothing and their photos taken which was showcased at the 'Make Be' exhibition at La Maison in October 2018.
-It has since been developed into a coffee book to promote advocacy.
+It has since been developed into a coffee table book to promote advocacy.